-A DAY-LONG IDEA-DEVELOPMENT AND PITCH SESSION
+A DAY-LONG IDEA-DEVELOPMENT AND PITCHING WORKSHOP

 - Turn your half-baked ideas into compelling, specific pitches,

 - Get actionable feedback on your past pitches,